ENIGMA: Evolutionary Non-Isometric Geometry Matching: Introduction

 \subsection{Related Work}

 As the literature on shape correspondence is vast, we discuss here only methods which are directly relevant to our approach.
-For a more detailed survey on shape correspondence we refer the reader to the recent excellent reviews~\cite{van2011survey,tam2013registration}.
+For a more detailed survey on shape correspondence we refer the reader to the excellent reviews~\cite{van2011survey,tam2013registration}.

 \paragraph*{Fully automatic shape correspondence.} Many fully automatic methods, like ours, compute a \emph{sparse} correspondence between the shapes, to decrease the number of degrees of freedom and possible solutions.
-A sparse-to-dense method can be then used in a post processing step to obtain a dense map.
-For example, Kezurer et al.~\shortcite{kezurer2015tight} formulated the shape correspondence problem as a Quadratic Assignment Matching problem, and suggested a convex semi-definite programming (SDP) relaxation to solve it efficiently.
-While the convex relaxation was essential, their method is only suitable for small sets (of the same size) of corresponding landmarks.
+A sparse-to-dense method can then be used in a post processing step to obtain a dense map.
+For example, one of the first of such methods was proposed by Zhang et al.~\shortcite{Zhang2008deformation}, who used a search tree traversal technique to optimize a deformation energy of sparse landmark correspondence.
+Later, Kezurer et al.~\shortcite{kezurer2015tight} formulated the shape correspondence problem as a Quadratic Assignment Matching problem, and suggested a convex semi-definite programming (SDP) relaxation to solve it efficiently.
+While the convex relaxation was essential, their method is still only suitable for small sets (of the same size) of corresponding landmarks.
 Dym et al.~\shortcite{DSppDym} suggested to combine doubly stochastic and spectral relaxations to optimize the Quadratic Assignment Matching problem, which is not as tight as the SDP relaxation, but much more efficient.
 Maron et al.~\shortcite{Maron2016point} suggested a convex relaxation to optimize a term that relates pointwise and functional maps, which promotes isometries by constraining the functional map to be orthogonal.

-Other methods for the automatic computation of a dense map include Blended Intrinsic Maps (BIM) by Kim et al.~\cite{kim2011blended}, who used the most isometric combination of conformal maps.
-Their method works well for relatively similar shapes and generates locally smooth results, yet is restricted to mapping between genus-$0$ surfaces.
-Vestner et al.~\cite{vestner2017product} suggested a multi scale approach that is not restricted to isometries, but requires shapes with the same number of vertices and generates bijective vertex to vertex correspondence.
+Other methods for the automatic computation of a dense map include Blended Intrinsic Maps (BIM) by Kim et al.~\shortcite{kim2011blended}, who optimized for the most isometric combination of conformal maps.
+Their method works well for relatively similar shapes and generates locally smooth results, yet is restricted to genus-$0$ surfaces.
+Vestner et al.~\shortcite{vestner2017product} suggested a multi scale approach that is not restricted to isometries, but requires shapes with the same number of vertices and generates a bijective vertex to vertex correspondence.

-A different approach to tackle the correspondence problem is to compute a \emph{fuzzy} map~\cite{ovsjanikov2012functional, solomon2016entropic}.
-The first approach puts in correspondence functions instead of points, whereas the second is applied to probability functions.
-These generalizations allow much more general types of correspondences, e.g. between shapes of different genus, however, they also require an additional pointwise map extraction step.